 The Thermostat should be located on an interior wall in a larger room, away from supply duct draft.
-Position the thermostat back plate against the wall so that it appears level and so the thermostat wires protrude through the middle of the back plate mounting holes and drill holes with a 3/16" [5 mm] bit.
+Position the thermostat back plate level against the wall and the thermostat wires protrude through the middle of the back plate mounting holes and drill holes with a 3/16" [5 mm] bit.
 Install supplied anchors and secure plate to the wall.
 Thermostat wire must be 18 AWG wire.